Brigadier General Thomas Carroll, USA

 We were not prepared for how deeply we’d be shaken

-See it was also sudden, so out of the blue
+See it was all so sudden, so out of the blue

 We cried and we prayed, Lord please don’t let it be true”